At a glance

 “Sharing why they love the jewelry is a lot more personal than just sending links to things on the site and saying, ‘Check out these new arrivals,’” Alexander-Hurst explained.
 “If it’s not personal, there’s no relationship-building there.
 It doesn’t feel like the agent knows the customer, and the relationship is what’s important.”

-It hasn’t been all smooth sailing, however.
-BaubleBar switched from Desk.com to Zendesk Support, primarily to take advantage of the integration with Magento.
+Before switching to Zendesk, support wasn’t all smooth sailing.
+It was difficult to see order information alongside customer information, leading BaubleBar to switch Desk.com to Zendesk Support to take advantage of Support’s integration with Magento.
 “You can just flip a switch and have the important information you need on the screen,” Alexander-Hurst explained.

 The product’s support analytics were another key win.
 “It’s changed so much of what we do.
 We’re able to be much more efficient and effective, not only within the team but in the way we report information to other teams,” Alexander-Hurst said.